osbuild/ansible-osbuild-worker/README.md

 osbuild_worker_server_hostname: ""
 # The osbuild-composer server API base path.
 If empty, the default value is used.
 osbuild_worker_server_api_base_path: ""
+# Force the restart of the worker service even if the configuration has not changed.
+osbuild_worker_force_restart: false

 # Worker proxy configuration.
 osbuild_worker_proxy_server_hostname: ""